erenyusufduran/path/11-golang/01-course-by-maximillian/README.md

 }
 ```

-Now whenever you execute, `getTransformerFunction` you geet a function as a return value because that's also possible.
+Now whenever you execute, `getTransformerFunction` you get a function as a return value because that's also possible.
 You can not just accept functions as parameter values.
 You can also return them.
 Here we are returning double.
 We are not executing it, because if I would, I would return the result of calling that function.
 I just wanna return the function itself here, and hence I don't execute it. **Return value is function itself as a value**.

 For better example, we could say that `getTransformerFunction` has the job of picking the right transformer for the data on which we want to perform the transformation.
 Hence we could expect some numbers here, which might be a slice of integer.